wp-plugins/my-simple-space/readme.txt

 == Changelog ==

+= 1.0.6 =
+* 1.0.5 update killed data for sites not using WordPress in a subfolder.
+This is now fixed.

+= 1.0.5 =
+* Corrected double folder for sites using WordPress in a subfolder.

 = 1.0.4 =
 * Found issue with closing columns on the widget.
 This was an HTML code issue, not closing the div tag, which caused other widgets below to be absorbed into the same widget box.